Walker raises $5.5M in Georgia Senate race, trailing Warnock

 Warnock, who is pastor of the Atlanta church where the Rev. Martin Luther King Jr. preached, became Georgia's first Black U.S. senator after winning a special election in 2020 to fill the unexpired term of Republican Sen. Johnny Isakson.
 Isakson stepped down because of failing health; he died in December.

-Among Georgia congressional candidates, 14th District Republican incumbent Marjorie Taylor Greene raised $1.07 million and had $3 million on hand after spending $1.38 million.
-14th District Republican challenger Jennifer Strahan raised $216,000 and had $157,000 on hand.
+In northwest Georgia's 14th District, Republican incumbent Marjorie Taylor Greene raised $1.07 million and had $3 million on hand after spending $1.38 million.
+Republican challenger Jennifer Strahan raised $216,000 and had $157,000 on hand.
+Democrat Marcus Flowers raised $2.4 million, but spent even more, leaving him with $1.9 million.
+Holly McCormack, another Democrat, raised $360,000, but spent much more than she raised, leaving her $84,000.

 Follow Jeff Amy on Twitter at http://twitter.com/jeffamy.